mikemilio/find-the-neighbours/README.md

 A game developed with HTML, CSS and JavaScript, in the context of the final project of the e-learning course "CS3.2: Advanced web development" on mathesis.cup.gr

-In this game the player needs to select the flag of the countries which have common borders with the given country (i.e. is a neighbour).
+In this game the player needs to select the flags of the countries that have common borders (neighbouring) with the given country.
 For every correct neighbour the player wins 5 points.
 For every wrong neighbour the player loses 3 points.